What is empathy in marriage?

-The third step is the right way to do it and is called two birds on the same branch.
+The first step to becoming empathetic and learning to empathize is called two birds on the same branch.
 This concept is by John Gottman and he is considered the godfather of marriage research.
-What this concept means is when your spouse is venting and making a complaint imagine they're on their branch looking at the topic from their vantage point.
+What this concept means is when your spouse is venting imagine they're on their branch looking at the topic from their vantage point.
 But when you hear it, you're on your branch looking at it from another angle and so the first thing out of your mouth is correction.
-We point out the flaws in their thinking and counter their perspective.
-We challenge their vantage point.
-We counter them because we are looking at it from our branch.
-Doing so ruffles their feathers because what they want is for us to get off our branch, flap our wings, and land on their branch and try to see the topic from their view.
+You point out the flaws in their thinking and counter their perspective.
+You challenge their vantage point.
+You counter them because you are looking at it from your branch.
+Doing so ruffles their feathers because what they want you to get off your branch, flap your wings, and land on their branch and try to see the topic from their view.
 One time I did this very wrong.
 I was out to dinner with my wife and she was venting about a conflict she was having with a friend of hers.
 She was going on and on about the negative feedback she received from this friend and the whole time I'm listening to this I'm on my branch thinking her friend is right because I feel the same way towards my wife at times.
 I tried resisting it coming out of my mouth but before I knew it out it came, "I agree with your friend because you do do that."
 Understandably, my wife got upset because I was taking her friend's side rather than hers.
 I was not seeing the situation from her lens and trying to come over to her branch.
 I was defending her friend, which was the wrong thing to do.
 That's what we do when we're on our branch.
 We counter our spouse, we challenge them, we push back and invalidate their perspective.
 We tell them they're wrong.
 The ideal thing to do is flap your wings and get off your branch and come over and land on their branch.
 When you do this there's a couple of phrases I want you to master.
-One is, "I can see how you would feel....." and then repeat back what you heard them say.
-The second phrase is "that makes sense that you feel ......" and repeat back what you heard them say.
+One is, "I can see how you would feel ___ because of ___."
+The second phrase is "That makes sense that you would feel ____ because of ____."
+Shorter empathy statements can include "that sucks" or "that sounds horrible" or "no wonder you felt that way."
 Those are empathy statements.
 Those are the types of statements that will make your spouse feel like you get it, you understand, you care, and you can see where they're coming from.

 Now, the challenge with those comments is a lot of times what they're saying will not make sense to you.
 A lot of times you won't be able to see where they're coming from.
 So how can you still make those empathy comments without feeling disingenuous?
 You have to redefine what empathy means.
 Empathy is not trying to see something from your perspective and only then resonating with your partner.
 That's not what empathy is.
-Empathy is when you literally kick off your shoes and walk over and put on their shoes and consider their upbringing, their insecurities, their strengths, their temperament, and their value system.
-When you consider all of those variables and then look at the situation from their perspective it will start to make sense why it made them feel what it did.
+Empathy is when you literally kick off your shoes and walk over and put on their shoes and consider who they are.
+When you consider the situation from their perspective it will start to make sense why it made them feel what it did.
 That's how you can empathize regardless if you agree or not.
 If you think you only can empathize if you agree with your partner, you're rarely going to be able to empathize.
 And that's where a lot of people get stuck because they can't see their partner's perspective because they are looking at the situation from their lens not their partner's.
-Practicing true empathy by seeing the situation from your partner's vantage point is when you become most selfless because it requires you momentarily let go of your interests.
 It's a muscle that will strengthen with practice.
 The more you work it out, the stronger it will get.
 The results can be very powerful.
-The other thing to remember when you're responding with empathy is you are not allowed to give any advice unless asked.
-In marriage, we're very quick to give advice.
-Your spouse doesn't want advice unless they ask for it.
-If they ask for it, then you have a green light.
-You have a receptive audience.
-Most of the time we lead off with advice when they've never asked for it and that offends and frustrates them.
-You can never go wrong with empathy and only give advice if asked.